-Bryant is simultaneously parallel and opposite to the Eatman and Rogers cases.
-It is similar in that America's racial history played a crucial role in a present day employment decision that perpetuated racial stigmatizations involving "whiteness" and "Blackness."
-All of the cases illuminate the salience of a racial hierarchy created to license behavior and appearance associated with "whiteness" and to prohibit behavior and appearance associated with "Blackness."
-In Rogers and Eatman, American Airlines's and UPS's grooming and appearance policies conformed to these deeply entrenched norms (whether these policies were consciously or unconsciously adopted is unknown); in Bryant, the employer's informal policy deliberately attempted to supplant these constructs.
-176 In Bryant, the employer did not deem "Blackness" as the subordinate aesthetic norm, but rather, the employer elevated characteristics associated with "Blackness" to the privileged norm.
-Bryant did not wear Afrocentric clothing like her supervisor but rather regularly wore "business attire" even on "dress down" days.
-177 Bryant's supervisor repeatedly disparaged Bryant for dving her hair blond and told Bryant that she "should dress like sher while pointing to herself . . . [and to] what Bryant characterized [as] an Afrocentric attire."
-178 Bryant was allegedly of a lighter skin color than her replacement.
-179 According to Bryant, her replacement was a "dark skinned woman . . . with the dreadlock hair . . . [and] Afrocentric dress."
-180 Aside from the usage of the race-based appellation "wannabe," the "raceneutral" fact pattern analyzed from a socio-historical perspective, as well as from the plaintiff's perspective, demonstrates that Bryant's supervisor discriminated against her because of the stereotypes or preconceived notions the supervisor held about "Blackness" and "whiteness": Bryant's lighter skin color, blonde hair color, and style of dress challenged the former and conformed to the latter.
-181
+Bryant, the employer's informal policy deliberately attempted to supplant these constructs.208 In Bryant, the employer did not deem "Blackness" as the subordinate aesthetic norm, but rather, the employer elevated characteristics associated with "Blackness" to the privileged norm.
+Bryant did not wear Afrocentric clothing like her supervisor but rather regularly wore "business attire" even on "dress down" days.209 Bryant's supervisor repeatedly disparaged Bryant for dying her hair blond and told Bryant that she "should dress like [her while] pointing to herself ... [and to] what Bryant characterized [as] an Afrocentric attire."210 Bryant was allegedly of a lighter skin color than her replacement.211 According to Bryant, her replacement was a "dark skinned woman . . . with the dreadlock hair . . . [and] Afrocentric dress."212 Aside from the usage of the race-based appellation "wannabe," the "race-neutral" fact pattern analyzed from a socio-historical perspective, as well as from the plaintiff's perspective, demonstrates that Bryant's supervisor discriminated against her because of the stereotypes or preconceived notions the supervisor held about "Blackness" and "whiteness": Bryant's lighter skin color, blonde hair color, and style of dress challenged the former and conformed to the latter.213